 Wendy Schofer, MD

-I’ve been a general pediatrician for over 16 years.
 A big part of the fun of being a pediatrician is watching families grow: new family members, new skills, becoming taller than their doctor!
 I’ve also watched kids grow on the scale and the growth curves.
 At first it was a concern, needing to define and identify obesity so that we can treat it.
 And then, it became clear: as physicians we weren’t making any difference.
 The challenges of increasing weight gain were not in the medical office - they were rooted in the community.

 At the beginning of every visit, I would plot the child’s growth on a chart, and look at the curve.
 Parents would wait with baited breath….
 What’s the news?
 I could hear it in their anxious voices, “What kind of parent am I being?”

-So as parents, we are living in fear.
+As parents, we are living in fear.
 Fear of being bad parents, fears that our own weight issues mean that we can’t teach our kids how to grow up healthy, fear of the trap of emotional eating, fear of our kids being labeled as obese, and fear of “the BMI talk,” fears that everything we are doing isn’t worth our time and effort because the whole country is stressed and putting on weight too.
 Why would we be different?

 Because you are.